Bombardment of Greytown

-Miskito men preparing tortoise shell for export.

-Prelude
+Background

-In the first half of the 19th century, the US had been periodically at odds with Great Britain over their holdings and “interests” in Central America.
+In the first half of the 19th century, the US had been periodically at odds with Great Britain over their holdings and "interests" in Central America.
 These included British Honduras (later called Belize), the Bay Islands off Honduras, and Mosquitia.
 The latter included Greytown and what otherwise would have been the eastern halves of Honduras and Nicaragua.
 Ostensibly, the British set this up to protect the Miskito, with whom they had been trading for 200 years.
-“The Mosquito question,” noted one U.S. diplomat, “has been a subject for discussion & negotiation for nearly two centuries.
-It is now questionable, to whom this insalubrious sweep of Country on the Atlantic belongs; while in view of our policy in regard to Indian tribes [insisting no Western Hemisphere Indians had sovereign rights to the land they occupied] the Protectorate of Mosquitia must be taken, as a shift & subterfuge.”
+"The Mosquito question", noted one U.S. diplomat, "has been a subject for discussion & negotiation for nearly two centuries.
+It is now questionable, to whom this insalubrious sweep of Country on the Atlantic belongs; while in view of our policy in regard to Indian tribes [insisting no Western Hemisphere Indians had sovereign rights to the land they occupied] the Protectorate of Mosquitia must be taken, as a shift & subterfuge".